Jfortin1/Statistics_for_genomics/2015/Lab5/README.md

 # Lab 5: Analysis of ChIP-Seq data

+Today we are going to cover a few things that with help for homework 4.

 ## Part 1: Using macs to produce the list of peaks

 Macs is a simple and powerfull model-based peak calling algorithm for ChIP-Seq data on the command line.
 On the cluster, it is already installed and you can load it by